bejayoharen/bjorg.github.io/_drafts/secret-to-getting-promoted.md

     teaser: "/assets/2026/promotion.jpg"
 ---

-I’ve heard from lawyers that juries tend to make their decisions based on emotion, and only use the evidence presented in the trial to justify those decisions.
+I’ve heard from lawyers that juries decide based on their emotions and use the evidence only to rationalize the verdict.
 The same thing applies when you are looking to get promoted: first you need to win emotionally, and then supply the proof.
 In this case, the emotion you must win on is trust.

 # Winning trust